Richard Leonard (Canadian football)

-Richard Leonard (born September 2, 1991) is a professional gridiron football defensive back for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Richard Leonard (born September 2, 1991) is an American professional football defensive back.
 He played college football at FIU.
 He signed as an undrafted free agent with the Houston Texans in 2016.

-High school career
+Early life

 Leonard attended Miami Killian High School, where he holds records in football and track and field.

 College career

 Leonard committed to FIU on September 30, 2009.
 With the Panthers, he starred as both a cornerback and kick returner.
 He was named a first-team All-Conference USA selection at cornerback and punt returner.

 Professional career

 Houston Texans

-Leonard was not selected in the 2016 NFL Draft and signed a contract as an undrafted free agent with the Houston Texans on May 5, 2016.
+Leonard was not selected in the 2016 NFL draft and signed a contract as an undrafted free agent with the Houston Texans on May 5, 2016.
 Leonard would suffer an injured hamstring and was waived on July 20, 2016.
 The Texans would release Leonard with an injury settlement on August 11, 2016.

-Hamilton Tiger Cats
+Hamilton Tiger Cats (first stint)

 On May 25, 2017, Leonard signed with the Hamilton Tiger-Cats of the Canadian Football League.
 Leonard would go on to have an impressive rookie season with the Tiger Cats, recording 72 tackles, 7 interceptions and returned a blocked field goal for a touchdown in his first game against the Toronto Argonauts.
 Leonard was named an East Division All-Star for 2017.
 He started 18 games at cornerback for the Tiger-Cats.
 He was named the team's Most Outstanding Rookie.
 Overall, he played in three seasons for the Tiger-Cats and appeared in 49 regular season games, recording 178 defensive tackles, 31 pass knockdowns, and 12 interceptions.